WIOA Billable Time Guidelines

 Billable Time Categories

-Understand how WIOA and related workforce development grants classify staff time and associated activities.
+How WIOA and workforce grants classify staff time and activities.

 A. Direct Program Time (Fully Billable)